NotHarshhaa/SparkXcloud-Gdrive-MirrorBot/README.md

 - *Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method)*
 - *Use Token.pickle if file not found with Service Account, for all Gdrive functions*
 - *List result in html file instead of telegraph or telegram message to avoid limits by @junedkh*
-- *Random Service Account at startup*
+- *Random Service Account for each task*
 ### 🥀 Status
 - *Clone Status*
 - *Extract Status*